 Love your jewellery

-Please take care of your handcrafted jewellery.
 Handcrafted jewellery requires thoughtful wear and use, because it is formed and put together using hand tools and small pieces of equipment and is not manufactured by machinery.
+Many of my pieces are dainty and delicate and made from small parts, so please take care of your handcrafted jewellery.

 Some jewellery pieces are put together using split (jump) rings.
 This is a normal industry wide process.
 Care must be taken not to yank or pull too hard on pieces such as chains and bracelets as this could cause the split rings to weaken or come apart.